Website Design Company Durban: What to Expect from the Process

 Content becomes an afterthought

-Many projects stall because content was never treated like a core workstream.
+Many projects stall because content was treated as a side task.

 Launch is handled like a handoff, not an operational step